if-paul-then/if-paul-then.github.io/_articles/making-story-time-magical-with-google-read-along/article.md

 ## Setup
 To get this setup going you’ll need a Google speaker and a supported book.
-You can find the list of supported books <a href="https://support.google.com/googlenest/answer/9164015" target="_blank">here</a>.
+You can find the list of supported Google read-along books <a href="https://support.google.com/googlenest/answer/9164015" target="_blank">here</a>.
 Note that it must be from the Little Golden Books series to be compatible (except for the free Ara the Star Engineer ebook).
 These books have this distinctive border: